Electronic manifolds for extrapolative alloy discovery: Conclusions

 \section{Conclusions}

 We demonstrated that the non-interacting electron density offers a rigorous and scalable alternative to standard DFT-based descriptors for HEA discovery.
 By decoupling descriptor generation from the SCF bottleneck, this framework effectively reduces the computational investment of high-throughput screening.
 The integration of this descriptor with Bayesian active learning demonstrated superior sample efficiency in the Al-Nb-Ti-Zr RHEA system.
 The framework achieved a NMAE of <2\% for the bulk modulus using only 10 actively selected training samples, surpassing the efficiency of state-of-the-art benchmarks that rely on fully converged densities.
 Beyond sample efficiency within the training domain, we demonstrated the model's rigorous capability for chemical extrapolation.
 A model trained exclusively on the quaternary Al-Nb-Ti-Zr system successfully predicted the bulk moduli of a distinct 7-component system (Mo-Nb-Ta-Ti-V-W-Zr) containing four elements entirely absent from the training set.
 Furthermore, we demonstrated that augmenting this base model with just 20 samples from the target domain recovers high predictive fidelity (NMAE=2.87\% for 7-component alloys).
-This suggests that the pseudo-density descriptor captures a universal electronic packing manifold that transcends specific element labels, allowing for extremely efficient domain adaptation.
+This suggests that the pseudo-density descriptor captures a transferable electronic packing manifold within the refractory BCC alloy family, enabling efficient few-shot domain adaptation without element-specific feature engineering.
 Furthermore, we demonstrate the property transferability of this singular feature set; without modification, the descriptors accurately predict alloy formation energies (achieving an $R^2$ of 0.99 for the full compositional space for $\mathcal{D}_4$).
-The robustness of the approach was further validated through uncertainty quantification, which provided reliable confidence bounds for the bulk modulus, achieving robust uncertainty calibration as evidenced by the peaked distribution of predicted standard deviations (Figure \ref{fig:bulk_parity}b and \ref{fig:extrapolation_parity}b).
+The robustness of the approach was further validated through uncertainty quantification: bulk modulus predictions on $\mathcal{D}_4$ achieve 65.1\% and 92.3\% coverage within $\pm 1\sigma$ and $\pm 2\sigma$ respectively, consistent with a well-calibrated GPR.
+In the extrapolative $\mathcal{D}_7$ regime, coverage of 43.2\%/$\pm 1\sigma$ and 78.8\%/$\pm 2\sigma$ reflects expected mild overconfidence outside the training chemical space (Figure~\ref{fig:extrapolation_parity}b).
 For the alloy formation energy, the coverage was even closer to nominal, with 88.8\% and 99.8\% of the data falling within $\pm 1\sigma$ and $\pm 2\sigma$, respectively.
 Collectively, these results validate the voxelized atomic structure approach using pseudo-densities as a practical route to decoupling descriptor generation from the most computationally demanding stages of DFT.